marwanabdrabou/Breast-Cancer/README.md

 # Breast-Cancer
-Detect breast cancer with histopathology columns
+Detect breast cancer with histopathology columns and accuracy 96.49% with SVM model